A phenomenological model of QCD monopole hadron interactions: Chirality non conserved monopole quark interaction

-In high energy region perturbative analysis of QCD works well so that monopole excitations are not real dynamical variables.
-Thus, the chiral symmetry is preserved in the region.
-But in low energy regions the monopole excitations are relevant to the quark confinement so that we need the boundary condition for quarks.
-The boundary condition explicitly breaks the chiral symmetry.
-In other wards the chiral symmetry holds in high temperature where quarks and gluons are real dynamical variables, while it is explicitly broken in low temperature where the monopoles as well as quarks or hadrons are real dynamical variables.
+In high energy region, perturbative analysis of QCD works well so that the chiral symmetry is preserved.
+But it is not preserved in low energy regions where the monopole excitations explicitly break the chiral symmetry.
+In other wards the chiral symmetry holds in high temperature, while it is explicitly broken in low temperature even in the vanishing bare quark masses.
 The chiral symmetry is not spontaneously broken but explicitly broken in the low temperature.
-This is different from standard understanding according to which the chiral symmetry is spontaneously broken in low energy temperatures.

-When the monopole excitations are not real dynamical degrees of freedom in QCD, we do not need such additional boundary conditions so that the chiral symmetry is not explicitly broken.
-But, our opinion in the paper is in the following.
-That is, the monopoles play important roles for quark confinement and QGPs\cite{heavy} with low temperatures.
-Additionally, one of them is an observable glueball as we show below.
-Thus they are relevant dynamical degrees of freedom in the low energy region.
-Therefore, when quarks collide with the monopoles, their chiralities are not conserved and the chiral SU(2)$_A$ symmetry is explicitly broken.
+It apparently seems that this is different from standard understanding; the chiral symmetry is spontaneously broken in low temperatures.
+But we should note that the bare mass terms of light quarks explicitly break the chiral symmetry.
+Because the bare masses are small compared with standard hadronic scales $\sim 100$MeV, the chiral symmetry approximately holds and it is spontaneously broken.
+The present case is similar to the case in the bare mass terms.
+The monopole quark interaction is weak compared with hadronic interactions as we show just below.
+Thus, the chiral symmetry approximately holds.

+It is easy to see the smallness of the monopole quark interaction.
+The interaction is not controlled by the strong coupling $\alpha_s=g^2/4\pi$ of QCD.
+This is because the quarks have color charges $g$ and the monopoles have magnetic charges $g_m\propto 1/g$.
+Therefore, the monopole quark interaction ( $\propto g\times g_m$ ) does not involve $\alpha_s$ at tree level.
+On the other hands, the quark gluon interactions involve $\alpha_s$ even at tree level.
+It implies that the monopole quark interaction is weak compared with the other hadronic interactions.
+It would be of the order of $gg_m/g^2=1/8\pi\alpha_s$.
+Therefore, pion masses receiving the effects are small because the interaction is weak.